 • Higher-End Pricing: FortiSIEM prices are positioned at the higher end of the market, potentially making it less accessible for organizations with budget constraints.

-The expansion of Fortinet’s implementation model to include virtual appliances enables the business to appeal to a wider audience than its original and still favored deployment system that is based on hardware appliances.
-The company offers a demo of its Fortinet SIEM and any of its other products.
+The expansion of Fortinet’s implementation model to include virtual appliances enables the business to appeal to a wider audience than its original and still favored deployment system based on hardware appliances.
+The company offers a demo of its Fortinet SIEM and other products.

 12. Splunk Enterprise Security